When I first saw that TV commercial I thought…

 Brain Proteins

 Insofar as nutrition is concerned, healthy brain function requires the right fuel, enough oxygen, and proper movement.
-Except during times of prolonged starvation, your neurotransmitters-and-synapsebrain’s primary fuel choice is glucose.
+Except during times of prolonged starvation, your brain’s primary fuel choice is glucose.
 In order to make the right kind of protein to build healthy tissue, your body needs all the amino acids including those that are considered to be essential, as well as beneficial fats, complex carbohydrates and plenty of water.

 Essentially all neurotransmitters are made up of proteins, and all proteins are made up of amino acid chains.
 Every protein has a distinctive amino acid sequence, which makes that protein molecule very unique.
 It is the way these amino acids are linked together that affects brain function.